nameko/nameko/docs/built_in_extensions.rst

 Built-in Extensions
 ===================

+Nameko includes a number of built-in :ref:`extensions <extensions>`.
+This section introduces them and gives brief examples of their usage.

 RPC
 ---

-Nameko has a built-in implementation for RPC over AMQP.
-It includes the ``@rpc`` entrypoint, a proxy for services to talk to other services, and a standalone proxy that non-nameko clients can use to make RPC calls to a cluster:
+Nameko includes an implementation of RPC over AMQP.
+It comprises the ``@rpc`` entrypoint, a proxy for services to talk to other services, and a standalone proxy that non-nameko clients can use to make RPC calls to a cluster:

 .. literalinclude:: examples/rpc.py